 Grace: In 2015, after 27 years of marriage, I found myself divorced.

 Thankfully I had a younger sister who had a place for me to live.
 I found a job, worked long hours and gained my independence back.
-Most of my friends were married, so I decided why not give online dating a shot?
+Most of my friends were married, so I decided why not give online dating

 At first I just wanted to be nosy and see if there were people looking for dates that I knew from high school or places I had previously worked in the general area.